 When it comes to calculating your deductions, you can choose the "fixed rate method" or the "actual cost method".
 For both methods, you'll need records that accurately track your WFH hours.
-You can keep a diary or timesheets covering a representative fourweek period showing your usual work pattern, or you can maintain a record of your entire year's WFH hours.
+You can keep a diary or timesheets covering a representative four-week period showing your usual work pattern, or you can maintain a record of your entire year's WFH hours.
 You'll also need documentation showing you've incurred additional expenses, such as receipts and bills, and be able to demonstrate the proportion that relates to work.

-The fixed rate method simplifies your calculations by applying a set rate for each hour you work from home.
+Fixed rate method: This approach simplifies your calculations by applying a set rate for each hour you work from home.
 For the 2024-2025 income year, this rate is 70 cents per hour.
 To calculate your deduction, simply multiply your total WFH hours by 70 cents.
 Remember, if you choose this method, you can't claim additional separate deductions for expenses already covered under the fixed rate method, such as stationery supplies.

-The actual cost method requires you to keep detailed records of all additional costs incurred while working from home.
+Actual cost method: This approach requires you to keep detailed records of all additional costs incurred while working from home.
 You'll need to track your WFH hours and maintain comprehensive records for all your WFH expenses.